 Your skydiving experience is no different from flying an airplane or scuba diving.
 The more knowledge you have, the better when applying for life insurance.
 Also, the more training you have, the better.
 However, everybody has to start someplace, so if you’re new to the sport, you should still get affordable rates and be issued a policy.
-You can even re-apply later for lower rates once you have more time under your belt as a skydiver.
+You can even re-apply later for lower rates once you have more time as a skydiver.

 - How many skydiving jumps do you make a year